frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/email/email-inbox.md

 ## 2. Create an Email Domain

-If you use one of the following Email Services, then you need not create Email Domain in your ERPNext account.
-Email Domain for the following Services is available out-of-the-box and you can directly proceed to create an Email Account.
+Email Domain for the following Services is available out-of-the-box and you can directly proceed to create an [Email Account](/docs/user/manual/en/setting-up/email/email-account).
 Know more about creating an Email Domain [here](/docs/user/manual/en/setting-up/email/email-domain).

 * **Gmail**
 * **Yahoo**